Find your home in one (or more!) of our world-class student centers.

 Nontraditional Wellesley students include Davis Scholars and Postbaccalaureate students.
 They gather here to study, hold meetings or events, and relax over a meal.

 Wellesley has one of the oldest and most acclaimed academic fine arts museums in the country.
-Founded more than 120 years ago by the first president of the College, and now housed in an architecture award-winning building, the Davis Museum and Cultural Center is characterized by collections and programs that span global history from Ancient times to yesterday.
+Founded more than 120 years ago by the first president of the College, and now housed in an architecture award-winning building, the Davis Museum is characterized by collections and programs that span global history from Ancient times to yesterday.

 Harambee means "working together" in Swahili, a phrase that sums up this center's mission.
 Harambee House offers enlightening cultural activities for the Wellesley College community, as well as educational, cultural, and social activities for students, faculty, and staff of African descent.